Lea Michele Stuns In White Lace Mini Dress & Wishes Husband A Happy Birthday

 “Cuties!
 Congrats to him and to you, for having found such an incredible guy,” another fan added.

-One follower told Lea “I’m so happy you’re so happy.”
+“I’m so happy you’re so happy,” one follower told Lea.

 “Omg you are so sweet together,” another follower said.

 While Lea’s toned physique was only partially on display in her latest Instagram update, she’s not afraid to flaunt her curves for the camera.
-Earlier this month, as The Inquisitr reported, Lea shared a sexy snap in which she stripped down and immersed herself in a bathtub for a photoshoot.
+Earlier this month, as The Inquisitr reported, Lea shared a sexy snap in which she stripped down and immersed herself in a bathtub for a photo shoot.